infracost/jetbrains-infracost/README.md

 ## Description

 <!-- Plugin description -->
-Infracost Explorer is a JetBrains IDE plugin that allows you to shift left on your Cloud costs by providing cost estimates for your Terraform code.
+Infracost is a JetBrains IDE plugin that allows you to shift left on your Cloud costs by providing cost estimates for your Terraform code.

-Infracost Explorer is a companion to the [Infracost CLI](https://www.infracost.io/docs/integrations/ci-cd) and provides a way to view cost estimates directly in your IDE.
+Infracost is a companion to the [Infracost CLI](https://www.infracost.io/docs/integrations/ci-cd) and provides a way to view cost estimates directly in your IDE.
 <!-- Plugin description end -->

 ## Features